Wednesday, March 20, 2024

 In cats:

-All species of cat family are carnivorous , when they devour infected preys , the cysts are released in the small intestine.
+All species of cat family are carnivorous, when they devour infected preys, the cysts are released in the small intestine.
 The wall of the cysts opens and releases sporozoites.
 Subsequent development of T. gondii takes two different pathways.

-1. As a intestinal parasite.
+1. As an intestinal parasite.

 1. As cysts in muscles and organs,